How to Start and Raise Backyard Chickens: Building a Foundation Flock

 For example, Black Star hens often lay more than 300 eggs a year.
 If you have a family of four who each eat three eggs per day, you would need 12 eggs a day.
 To meet that demand, you would need at least 12 Black Star hens.
 This is a very general formula, as all hens take days off and not all hens lay every day, regardless.

 If you want to eat the chickens, you will likely need a lot more of them.
-Most chickens are between 5 to 8-lbs when they are grown.
+Most chickens are between 5 to 8 pounds when they are grown.
 You would need to figure out how much chicken your family eats and how many chickens it would take to feed you.

 For example, if your family eats a whole roasted chicken three times a week, you'd need at least 156 chickens a year to support this.
 Again, this is a very basic, general formula because different families' needs vary.
 However, don't forget that you can eat roosters, too!
 Most roosters hatched by homesteaders end up in the freezer after living a good life foraging and playing.